vuejs/v2.vuejs.org/src/guide/comparison.md

 }
 ```

+Render functions with JSX have a few advantages:

+- You can use the power of a full programming language (JavaScript) to build your view.
+- The tooling support (e.g. linting, type checking, editor autocompletion) for JSX is in some ways more advanced than what's currently available for Vue templates.

-In Vue, we also have [render functions](render-function.html) and even [support JSX](render-function.html#JSX), because sometimes it is useful to have the power of a full programming language.
+In Vue, we also have [render functions](render-function.html) and even [support JSX](render-function.html#JSX), because sometimes you need that power.
 Render functions are not recommended for most components however.

 Instead, we offer templates as a simpler alternative: